 My professional practice has afforded me a diverse range of experiences, allowing me to work in clinical, academic, and education management.

-I have had the privilege of working in the Radiotherapy department in the NHS at Band 8A (Supt.).
-In this capacity, I have been the Senior Team Lead in Radiotherapy CT-Sim Planning, Radiotherapy-Led Image Verification, and Radiotherapy Treatment Delivery.
-Additionally, I held the position of Clinical Learning Facilitator (NHS Band 8A).
-I then moved into a University role as a Senior Lecturer, and then to an Education Manager role (NHS Band 8B) in a Breast Screening Centre.
-I returned to an academic role as a Senior Lecturer at St George's in 2019.
-In 2021, I became the Undergraduate Programme Director.
+I have had the privilege of working in the NHS Radiotherapy department at Band 8A (Superintendent).
+I was the Senior Team Lead in Radiotherapy CT-Sim Planning, Radiotherapy-Led Image Verification, and Radiotherapy Treatment Delivery.
+Additionally, I was the Clinical Learning Facilitator (NHS Band 8A) at Imperial College NHS Trust.

 I recommend studying Radiotherapy and Oncology.
 The future career prospects are excellent with opportunities to advance your career at Advanced and Consultant Level Practice.